Osedea/angular-osd-resource/README.md

 In the example above we're defining three resources, Document, Form and User.
 Each of these resources will make API calls to their specified route.

-`ResourceConfig` also allows us to set global configuration on all of our resources.
+`ResourceConfigProvider` also allows us to set global configuration on all of our resources.
 In this example, we're indicating that every resource should use the `cache` decorator and every resource should have a `persist` method.

+Although the config does allow us to create custom methods, keep in mind that we want our APIs to be as simple as possible.
+In most cases, it is better to use query params rather than create custom routes.

 ### Generated Resources